Our Philosophy

 Dr Jonathan Booth (Osteopath)

-Dr Jonathan first discovered osteopathy following a significant back and knee injury incurred while snowboarding.
-During his recovery he was drawn to the ethos and methodology that underpins osteopathic practice.
-The basis for Jonathan’s approach to treatment is a genuine drive to work with people to achieve their health goals, combined with a keen interest in anatomy and biomechanics and implementing the most up to date and effective treatment techniques available – namely FCS.
-By exploring his patient’s motivations for seeking therapy, Jonathan aims to provide a realistic and relevant management plan to facilitate meaningful change.
+Dr Jonathan discovered osteopathy following a significant back and knee injury incurred while snowboarding.
+He was drawn to the ethos that underpins osteopathic practice and aligns his approach to treatment with a genuine drive to work with people to achieve their health goals.
+Jonathan has a keen interest in anatomy and biomechanics and strives to implement the most up to date and effective treatment technique available – namely Fascial Counterstrain (FCS).
+Jonathan has studied FCS extensively under his mentor, Dr Syed Hussain (Osteopath), Dr Adam Vounoridis (Osteopath) as well as Brian Tuckey (PT) (founder and developer of FCS) and his colleagues Tim Hodges (LMT) (founder of The Counterstrain Academy) and Greg Zadow (DPT).

-Jonathan counts himself lucky to have traveled extensively across the world, and thoroughly enjoys trying new food and experiencing different cultures.
-Despite his previous injuries, Jonathan still has a deep affinity for mountains and snow.
+Jonathan enjoys travel, trying new food and experiencing different cultures, and still has a deep affinity for mountains and snow.